ejustroboticsclub/Go-Dive-Derby-2024/circles-navigation/README.md

 - **rclpy**: ROS 2 client library for Python, used for communication with the ROV.
 - **ROS 2 Foxy**: Framework for robotic systems development, necessary for ROS 2 operations.
 - **Multiprocessing**: Used for concurrent execution of processes in Python.
-- **OpenCV**: This is used for real-time video capture, image processing, and circle detection.
-- **Tkinter**: Required for the GUI interface to set circle orientations using radio buttons.
-- **rclpy**: ROS 2 client library for Python, used for communication with the ROV.
-- **ROS 2 Foxy**: Framework for robotic systems development, necessary for ROS 2 operations.
-- **Multiprocessing**: Used for concurrent execution of processes in Python.